KnugiHK/rtmplite3/README.md

 * Windows 10 1803 with Python 3.8.3rc1
 * Ubuntu 18.04.4 LTS with Python 3.6.9.

-First, download all source files from this repo or install rtmplite3 from pip:
+First, clone all source files from this repo or install rtmplite3 from pip:
 ```shell
 # Download from this repo
 git clone https://github.com/KnugiHK/rtmplite3.git